 Private student loans offer fewer borrower protections than federal loans.
 You’ll also need to have good credit to qualify.
 And if you’re unable to qualify for a loan on your own, you may need to find a cosigner.

 But the upside to private loans is that you may be able to land a lower interest rate.
-For example, CommonBond is currently offering variable-rate graduate loans starting at 3.21%.
-That’s less than half than what Grad PLUS Loans charge.
+For example, Earnest is currently offering graduate loans with variable interest rates starting at 0.99%.
+That’s more than six times less than what Grad PLUS Loans charge.

 As with any financial decision, you’ll want to make sure to do your homework before picking a private lender.
 And you’ll want to get multiple quotes.
 To help you start your research, check out our list of top lenders offering private graduate student loans.